 While potassium, sodium, calcium, and magnesium are the major players, numerous other trace minerals are vital for optimal health:

 - ManganeseManganese, a trace mineral often overlooked in the grand scheme of nutrition, is a vital component for numerous bodily functions.
-Think of it as the unsung hero of metabolism, working diligently behind the scenes to support bone health, increase energy… Read More (Mn): Important for bone health, metabolism, and antioxidant defense.
+Think of it as the unsung hero of metabolism, working diligently behind the scenes to support bone health, increase energy production, and protect against cellular damage.
+While only required in… Read More (Mn): Important for bone health, metabolism, and antioxidant defense.

 - Molybdenum (Mo): Essential for certain enzymes involved in detoxification and energy production.